 Steam and Froth

 Position your steam wand just below the milk's surface.
 The right angle creates a gentle whirlpool effect that spins and heats the milk evenly.
 As the milk warms, tiny bubbles form to create microfoam - the key to a creamy latte.
-Keep the wand steady until the pitcher feels warm to touch.
+Keep the wand steady until the pitcher feels warm to the touch.

 Polish the Texture